1–2 spots available for Q2 · Claim yours

 • .php or .js files with random names in /wp-content/uploads, /tmp, or your webroot

-• Unusual outbound traffic in your hosting metrics
+• Unusual outbound traffic on your hosting metrics

-• Search Console warning about "hacked content" or manual action
+• Search Console warning about "hacked content" or a manual action

 • Email deliverability suddenly tanks (your server is being used to spam)

-• Orders that do not match normal buyer patterns (new carts from TOR exits, same card across many accounts)
+• Orders that do not match normal buyer patterns — new carts from TOR exits, the same card across many accounts

 If you see any of the quiet signs, assume compromise until proven otherwise.